← Back to blog

 The geography of political money

-Fundraising models aren't the only asymmetry.
-Where the money comes from varies significantly by province.
-Ontario generates 45% of all federal political donations.
-British Columbia follows at 19%, Alberta at 13%, and Quebec at 7%.
+Quebec, home to an entire federal party, contributes just 7% of all federal political donations.
+Ontario generates 45%, British Columbia follows at 19%, and Alberta at 13%.
 Every province contributes, but the distribution is far from proportional to population.

 Political Contributions by Province

 Area is proportional to each province's share of all federal political donations.
+Yukon, Northwest Territories, and Nunavut are combined as "Territories."
 Hover for details.
 Source: Elections Canada via PolitiData API.

 The full breakdown